MERN-Project-Sticker-Shop/T3A2-Server/README.md

 ---
 We have written both unit testing and integration testing for both the client and server side of the application.
 These tests can be run using xxx at the client side and jest and supertest at server side.

+Test coverage report is available by opening the web brower and navaigate to (src/coverage/Icov-report/index.html)

 We have also down extensive user testing by ourselves during at both the development stage and production stage.
 During the development stage, we used postman to test the server side of the application.